apache/cordova-weinre/README.md

  * under the License.
 -->

-weinre is WEb INspector REmote.
+weinre is Web INspector REmote.

 Pronounced like the word "winery".
 Or maybe like the word "weiner".
 Who knows, really.